myreadings1/ECE211_Prog_III/README.md

 ### Homeworks
 For this course, the homework policy states that a late submission might be accepted, and might not, and graded for 50% of the homework grade.
+If a homework contain some C code, then a student needs to send a text-file code to the Instructor.

 1- HW1